 God is love, and those who live in love live in God, and God lives in them.
 1 John 4:16

 If you are seeking a Traditional Christian Wedding in the beautiful Yarra Valley, we are here to help!
-Reverend Matt Smith, our Parish Minister, is an authorized religious celebrant, licensed to perform weddings according to the Rites of the Anglican Church of Australia.
+Reverend Matt Smith is an authorized religious celebrant, licensed to perform weddings according to the Rites of the Anglican Church of Australia.

-A Traditional Christian Service may be celebrated at one of the many local wedding venues in the Yarra Valley.
+A Traditional Christian Service may be celebrated at a local venue in the Yarra Valley.
 Alternatively, we can host the service in one of our churches: St Paul’s in Yarra Glen and St John’s in Healesville.
 Only the ordained Anglican minister of the parish is pre-authorised to conduct a wedding service in one of our churches.
 The average Christian wedding is 30-40 minutes in length.

 For more detailed information, including terms and conditions, please contact our minister: firstname.lastname@example.org

 The words of the wedding service are set according to the rites of the Anglican Church of Australia.
 No other form of words may be used, including the vows.
 You are invited to select from appropriate bible readings and musical options.

 THE WELCOME: The service begins with a welcome, a prayer, and a brief explaination of the purpose of marriage according to the Bible.

 THE READINGS: Marriage services at our church will include two readings from the Bible.
 Readings other than the Bible may also be chosen in consultation with the minister.
 The couple being married are welcome to invite family or friends to do the readings they’ve selected.

 THE WEDDING ADDRESS/MESSAGE: The minister will give a brief (less than 10 minute) address explaining the Christian vision of marriage with words of advice and exhortation to the marriage couple.